kwameopareasiedu/gamekit/ENGINE.md

 So `Application` manages your game and `Window` manages the view frame, but how do we get stuff drawn unto the screen?

 That's where `Renderer` comes in.
 It's a static utility class containing all the supported draw functions of the engine.
-This includes drawing lines, arcs, curves and shapes (rects, ovals).
+This includes drawing lines, arcs, curves, shapes (rects, ovals) and images.

 Before calling a draw function, you can set attributes like, color, stroke, paint to be applied.
 By default, these are reset after the draw function is done, but `Renderer` allows you to configure this behaviour.